Gpython20/mastermind-1/README.md

 The whole game is based in 3 functions:

 1.- /newgame/(userid)
-This function creates a new game on the database with the initial code asociated with a userid
+This function creates a new game on the database with the initial code asociated with a userid.
+Returns a JSON object with the gameid or in case or error the function returns a gameid = 0:

 2.- /guess/(pos_1)/(pos_2)/(pos_3)/(pos_4)
 With this function the user sends its guess for the code where pos_X is the code for the color on the X position.
 The color codes are: